Montana Earth Science Picture of the Week

 and the National Weather Service Forecast Office in Glasgow, Montana

-On July 20, 2001 a line of severe thunderstorms swept through eastern Montana.
-The two radar images above each show a different aspect of one of those thunderstorms as it spawned a tornado 30 miles south of Malta.
-The image on the left was made using the radar’s ‘reflectivity mode”, and it shows a distinct hook echo typical of a thunderstorm that might have a tornado beneath it.
+On July 20, 2001 line of severe thunderstorms swept through eastern Montana.
+The two RADAR images above each show a different aspect of one of those thunderstorms as it spawned a tornado 30 miles south of Malta.
+The image on the left was made using the RADAR's reflectivity mode.
+It shows a distinct hook echo, typical of a thunderstorm that might have a tornado beneath it.
 With the reflectivity mode, radar waves sent out from stations reflect off of precipitation particles, revealing where and how hard the precipitation is falling.
-As a severe thunderstorm begins to rotate, the precipitation pattern may develop the hook shape that warns meteorologists that the storm may soon spawn a tornado, if it hasn’t already.
+As a severe thunderstorm develops an area of rotation (called a meocyclone), the precipitation pattern may develop the hook shape that warns meteorologists that the storm may soon spawn a tornado, if it hasn't already.

 The Doppler Effect . . . reds and greens. . .